UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Results and analysis

 \subsection{Comparison with baselines}

-We train our proposed UL-UNAS and other baseline models on the full DNS3 dataset, comprising a total of 2,000 hours of data, and evaluate them on our synthesized test set.
-The results are shown in Table \ref{tab:6}.
-It is evident that our proposed UL-UNAS significantly outperforms GTCRN across all metrics while maintaining the same MACS, achieving a remarkable PESQ gain of 0.18, an OVRL increase of 0.07, and a DNSMOS-P.808 enhancement of 0.06.
-Moreover, UL-UNAS delivers competitive performance compared to LiSenNet, despite the latter requiring nearly twice as many MACS and an additional look ahead of \SI{32}{ms}.
-Specifically, UL-UNAS exhibits a slight edge in the DNSMOS metrics and a 0.05 improvement in PESQ.
+We train UL-UNAS and other baseline models on the full DNS3 dataset (2,000 hours), and evaluate them on our synthesized test set.
+Results are shown in Table \ref{tab:6}.
+Compared with typical U-Net models such as CRN-small and DPCRN-small, UL-UNAS yields consistent and substantial improvements across all metrics while maintaining a similar computational budget.
+Notably, despite requiring nearly the same MACS as GTCRN (35M vs. 34M), UL-UNAS delivers clear advantages, achieving a remarkable PESQ gain of 0.20, an OVRL increase of 0.08, and a DNSMOS-P.808 improvement of 0.06.
+UL-UNAS also achieves competitive or superior performance compared with DeepFilterNet, even though the latter is more than 10$\times$ larger in MACS and over 10$\times$ larger in parameters.
+Furthermore, UL-UNAS reaches or surpasses LiSenNet while avoiding its additional 32 ms look-ahead introduced by the dual-iteration Griffin–Lim phase refinement.
+Overall, UL-UNAS establishes a new SOTA trade-off among lightweight, causal SE models, offering the strongest performance with strictly real-time, zero-look-ahead processing.

 For a more comprehensive comparison with other models, we also train UL-UNAS on the VCTK-DEMAND dataset, with the results presented in Table~\ref{tab:7}.
 Notably, we provide two sets of performance results for UL-UNAS: one from the model trained with the standard loss function and the other from the model trained with an additional PESQ loss\footnote{The PESQ loss is implemented by \texttt{torch-pesq} packet: \url{https://github.com/audiolabs/torch-pesq}.}.
 This approach ensures alignment with the results reported in the original LiSenNet paper and facilitates a fair comparison.
 It is evident that UL-UNAS outperforms LiSenNet in both cases.
 Furthermore, UL-UNAS demonstrates the best performance among all the models while maintaining lower computational costs and a relatively compact model size.
-Audio examples are available at \url{https://github.com/Xiaobin-Rong/ul-unas}.